 Is there any evidence, as some pundits have claimed, of Tantric ideas and practices in the Vedas?
-According to the pundit Manoranjan Basu, the Tantras "are the most ancient scriptures contemporaneous with the Vedas if not earlier."
-Since the Vedas have recently been redated to the third and even fourth millennium BCE, this would make the Tantras at least five or six thousand years old.
+According to the pundit Manoranjan Basu, the Tantras "are the most ancient scriptures contemporaneous with the Vedas if not earlier."10 Since the Vedas have recently been redated to the third and even fourth millennium BCE, this would make the Tantras at least five or six thousand years old.
 This agrees with some Tibetan Buddhist lamas, who believe that Tantra (in its Buddhist variety) was first taught thousands of years prior to Gautama the Buddha.
-They ascribe the original Tantric teachings to another awakened being, the Buddha Tenpa Shenrab, founder of the Tibetan Bon tradition.
-According to the Narayaniya-Tantra, a late Hindu work, the Vedas originated from the Tantras, rather than the reverse.
-The typical Tantric view, however, is that the Tantras are a new revelation replacing that of the Vedas.
+They ascribe the original Tantric teachings to another awakened being, the Buddha Tenpa Shenrab, founder of the Tibetan Bon tradition.11 According to the Narayaniya-Tantra, a late Hindu work, the Vedas originated from the Tantras are a new revelation replacing that of the Vedas.
 Likewise, most scholars reject the notion that Tantra originated in the era of the Vedas or earlier.